-In 2018 we continued to work with several inspiring veteran educators and experts across the nation and welcomed a handful of new guest bloggers into our community.
-We produced 17 blog posts, held our first webinar and hosted our first #ADVANCEChat on Twitter, allowing us to connect with and expand our inspiring community.
+In 2019, we worked with several inspiring and talented educators and experts across the world, and welcomed a handful of new guest bloggers and #ADVANCEChat hosts into our community.
+We produced 18 blog posts, held a webinar, hosted our monthly #ADVANCEChat on Twitter and produced a popular e-book.
+All of these efforts allowed us to connect with and expand our inspiring community — and that means YOU.

-Of all of the great posts we produced this year, these five rose to the top as the most popular:
+Of all of the great posts we produced, these five rose to the top as the most read of 2019:

 #1: Teacher Confessions: Five Classroom Observations Gone Wrong… and One That Rocked by Don Rescigno

-This relatable post comes in first place for the second year in a row!
-Last year we reached out to teachers from around the country and invited them to share their experiences with classroom observations and evaluations.
+This relatable post comes in first place for the third year in a row!
+We reached out to teachers from around the country and invited them to share their experiences with classroom observations and evaluations.
 Some of these confessions might shock you… and some unfortunately you may know all too well.
 Take a moment to read these stories and share your own in the comments.

 #2: 5 Best Practices for a Successful Teacher Coaching Model by Ken Wallace